beltex/dshb/README.md

 git clone --recursive https://github.com/beltex/dshb
 ```

-Incase you have already cloned the repository, run the following inside the
+In case you have already cloned the repository, run the following inside the
 project directory.

 ```sh